 Philip is currently working on an ERC funded project, relating to end of life care.
 The project will address the following issues, which have tended to be neglected in the literature so far: (i) how to define the end of life period; (ii) measure outcomes from end of life care; (iii) quantitatively value end of life care; (iv) value the benefits of end of life care to persons close to the patient; (v) combine across measures; and (vi) choose decision-rules for end of life care.

-In addition, Philip is involved with the National School for Primary Care Research funded project: 'Meanings, Costs & Consequences of Patient and Public Involvement'.
+In addition, Philip is involved with the National School for Primary Care Research funded project: 'Meanings, Costs & Consequences of Patient and Public Involvement', and as a co-applicant on the NIHR funded project 'A study to assess feasibility of a randomised multi-centre clinical trial in children and adults, to examine the clinical and cost-effectiveness of pressure garments to improve scarring.'

 Health Economics Advisor for the West Midlands Hub of the NIHR Research Design Service.

-Entwistle, V., Firnigl, D., Ryan, M., Francis, J., Kinghorn, P. “Which experiences of health care matter to service users and why?
+Entwistle V, Firnigl D, Ryan M, Francis J, Kinghorn P (2012) “Which experiences of health care matter to service users and why?
 A critical interpretive synthesis and conceptual map.”
-Journal of Health Services Research & Policy, 17 (2), pp70-78.
+Journal of Health Services Research & Policy, 17 (2) 70-78.